Avvvvvvie/ITS-Login-Demo/README.md

 - Go through the lecture slides and lab assignment to check if there is anything else

 #### Verify the google login:
 - Is it possible to receive a request by google if we are a localhost?
+(This is only if we want tovVerify the Cross-Site Request Forgery (CSRF) token)
 - Tutorial by google: https://developers.google.com/identity/gsi/web/guides/verify-google-id-token#node.js
 - At the moment only whitelisted test users can log in, so I/you have to add your email in the google cloud console
 - It seems like i could give other google accounts access to the project on the google cloud console